Since U Been Gone: Background

 The music video for "Since U Been Gone" was directed by Alex De Rakoff and filmed in early November 2004.
 Clarkson told MTV that she conceived the idea of the video after assuming that revenge is what every girl wants to do when their boyfriend cheats on them.
 She added, "You know, 'Why don't I just go trash her house? [...]
 And so I do it in the video.
 All I do is break stuff.
 It's a cool job.
 I could get used to this."
 Clarkson expressed that in the music video, viewers would get to see her act out of character.
 She explained, "In the beginning, I'm like tipping things over and smearing mud all over the walls and it seems like my apartment, but it ends up being the other girl's that he's with, so it's a humorous video."
-The music video premiered on Total Request Live on November 16, 2004.
+The music video premiered on Total Request Live alongside the single.